 You may receive care packages from P.E.O. chapters.
 Please practice good etiquette and send written thank-you notes or letters promptly to P.E.O. chapters or individuals who send gifts.
-If you do not have an address for the chapter, you may take your thank-you note with the postage paid to the Office of P.E.O.
-Relations in Main Hall, and they will mail it for you.
+Please take your thank-you-note to the Office of Student Life or the Office of P.E.O.
+Relations for a chapter mailing address.
+Be sure to include the chapter letters and state and the envelope and include postage.
+Postage stamps are available for purchase in the Spirit Shop.